vseryakov/backendjs/README.md

    Delete the default icon for the current account in the folder prefix or by id

 ## Counters
+The counters API maintains realtime counters for every account records, the counters record may contain many different counter columns for different purposes and is always cached with whatever cache service is used, by default it is cached by the Web server process on every machine.
+Web worker processes ask the master Web server process for the cached records thus only one copy of the cache per machine even in the case of multiple CPU cores.

+- `/counter/get`
+  Return counter record for current account with all available columns of if id= is given return public columns for given account, it works with bk_counter table which by default defines some common columns:
+    - like0 - who i liked, how many time i liked someone, i.e. made a new record in bk_connection table with type 'like'
+    - like1 - who liked me, reverse counter, who connected to me with type 'like'
+    - dislike0
+    - dislike1 - as with like, this is auto counter for all connections with type 'dislike'
+    - follow0
+    - follow1 - as with like but type is 'follow'
+    - msg_count - how messages i received via messaging API
+    - msg_read - how many messages i read using messaging API, these counters allow to keep track of new messages, as soon as msg_count greater than msg_read it means i have a new message

+- `/counter/put`
+  Replace my counters record, all values if not specified will be set to 0

+- `/counter/incr`
+  Increase one or more counter fields, each column can provide a numeric value and it will be added to the existing value, negative values will be substracted.

+  Example:
+        /counter/incr?msg_read=5&

 ## History
+The history API maintains one table for all application specific logging records.
+All operations deal with current account only.

+- `/history/add`
+  Add a record to the bk_history table for current account, timestamp is added automatically, all other fields are optional but by default this table contains only 2 columns: type and data for genetic logging, it can to be extended to support any other application logic if needed.

+- `/history/get`
+  Return history record for current account, if mtime is not specified all records from the beginning will be returned, use _count and _start parameters to paginate through all available records or specify mtime= with the timestamp in milliseconds to start with particular time.

 ## Data
+The data API is a generic way to access any table in the database with common operations, as oppose to the any specific APIs above this API only deals with one table and one record without maintaining any other features like auto counters, cache...

 # Backend configuration and directory structure